panda3d/panda3d-docs/distribution/building-binaries.rst

      - Target 32-bit Linux distributions more recent than (more or less) 2010.
    * - macosx_10_9_x86_64
      - Target Intel Macs running OS X Mavericks or higher.
 Recommended.
+   * - android
+     - See :ref:`building-for-android` for more information.

 .. note::